-As at December 31, 2019 and 2018, the majority of the Company's net assets were denominated in U.S. dollars, which gives rise to unrealized gains / losses on foreign exchange in the Company's reported results.
+As at March 31, 2020 and December 31, 2019, the majority of the Company's net assets were denominated in U.S. dollars.

 14. CAPITAL MANAGEMENT

 The Company's capital consists of debt, cash and shareholders' equity.
 The Company manages equity as capital and may adjust the amount of debt borrowings, dividends paid to shareholders, return capital to shareholders, issue new shares or sell assets.
 The Company's officers and senior management are responsible for managing the Company's capital and do so through quarterly meetings and regular review of financial information.
 The Company's Board of Directors is responsible for overseeing this process.